 The holiday season is supposed to be a time when we're filled with cheer and overflowing with goodwill toward others.
-But what do you do when, secretly, you have the single parent holiday blues?
+But what do you do when you're -- secretly -- plagued with the holiday blues?
 Here are some tips for breaking free of that dread and making the holidays fun again.

 Acknowledge Your Feelings